 Tim Bauer is one of Australia’s leading portrait photographers.
 With more than forty years in the industry, Tim is an award-winning photographer that has captured images of some of the country’s leading personalities, including celebrities and politicians.
 Liz Deep-Jones is a former SBS TV presenter, journalist and producer with more than twenty years’ experience in the media.
 Their combined work seeks to open discussions around racism, belonging, identity and to give an insight into the harmful effects that racism can have on those who experience it.

-We Bleed the Same will be held in the Kambri Cultural Centre and the RSSS Building at ANU.
+We Bleed the Same will be held in the RSSS Building at ANU.
 The exhibition will launch in late March, 2022 with dates to be confirmed.